spen0203/Python_JobScraper/README.md

 I have started creating a spread sheet that contains 3 pages: Skill, Related Work, Unrelated work.
 Im going to start with filling Unrelated work with softskills used on that job to best match postings, I decided to start here as it will require the least logic.
 Skills and Related work will have to create a balance of skills matched to their importance.
 (Most Techpostings have few soft skills listed compared to technical makes sense)

+Going to make a basic word frequency analysis function to make finding keywords easier, similiar words could then be grouped and during the search for word x replace the x in the string with word.
+This could allow words like